Home / Insights / Governance & Administration

 Key items (8)

-- [1b] Mayor Kassakhian's Request to Agendize a Report to Consider Retaining a Financial Consultant to Review the City's Fiscal Condition — Glendale, 2026-06-02 · Mayor's request for a financial consultant to review Glendale's fiscal condition is a direct signal of budget stress beyond routine planning — distinguishes Glendale's situation from neighboring cities running standard study sessions.
+- [1b] Mayor Kassakhian's Request to Agendize a Report to Consider Retaining a Financial Consultant to Review the City's Fiscal Condition — Glendale, 2026-06-02 · Request to retain a financial consultant to review Glendale's fiscal condition — paired with the compensation policy discussion — points to a city entering a structured fiscal review process.

 - We compare shares of council attention (% of substantive items), not raw counts, so a small city and a large one compare fairly.
 Procedural boilerplate (minutes, warrants, proclamations, appointments, presentations) is stripped first.